krunal84/sample-dotnet-core/README.md

 # .Net Core Hello World

-This project is a sample .Net Core app.
+This project is the sample .Net Core app.
 It highlights the following...

 * c# example
 * manifest file to deploy to pcf